Skip to content

 Also known as Vulcan in Roman mythology, Hephaestus (in ancient Greek Ἥφαιστος) was an important god of Greek mythology.
 According to tradition, Hephaestus is the god of fire, of engineering, but also of arts such as sculpture and metallurgy.

 According to legend, the forge of Hephaestus was on the slopes of Etna, which is why the volcano rumbled and threw lapilli.
-Hephaestus is represented with anvil, hammer, pincers, sometimes with an ax in part.
-Hephaestus is a character of the Iliad, he was raised by the Nereids after his mother Hera had repudiated him.
+Hephaestus is represented with an anvil, hammer, pincers, and sometimes with an ax in part.
+Hephaestus is a character of the Iliad, raised by the Nereids after his mother Hera had repudiated him.
 Hephaestus took revenge on his mother by building a golden throne, magical so that once the goddess sat on it, they would remain imprisoned.
 Hephaestus agreed to free her only if her mother had recognized her as God.
-He married Aphrodite who, however, was not in love with him and secretly betrayed him with Ares.
+He married Aphrodite who was not in love with him and secretly betrayed him with Ares.

 Legend of Colapesce:

-Q: We know that in recent years, lots of wineries have started planting vines on the slopes of Mount Etna.
+Q: We know that many wineries have planted vineyards on the slopes of Mount Etna.
 Can you tell us more about it?
 What are the indigenous varieties grown?

-The Etna area has more than 40 different varieties of wine vines.
-Here the most important ones:
+The Etna area has more than 40 different varieties of wine vines, including the following:

 Nerello Mascalese: A black grape variety historically prevalent on Etna, takes its name from the territory of Mascali where it was selected a couple of centuries ago.
 It is the basis of red Etna DOC, in which at least 80% of Nerello Mascalese grapes must be present.
 Like the other Etna grape varieties, Nerello Mascalese is late-ripening, so it is harvested around the second decade of October.
 It produces wines with different nuances depending on the slope, the altitude in which it is cultivated and the farming system, generally united by a large structure and an elegance of perfumes destined to evolve further with aging.